Campbell Rhododendron Gardens

 The Campbell Rhododendron Gardens in Blackheath are an approximate two-hour drive , 120 kilometres west of Sydney.

-You'll find a unique display of exotic rhododendrons, azaleas, maples and deciduous trees, planted amongst Australian native bushland, covering 18.3 hectares (45 acres).
+You'll find a unique display of exotic rhododendrons, azaleas, maples and deciduous trees, planted amongst Australian native eucalypts and bushland, covering 18.3 hectares (45 acres).

-Allow an hour to stroll along the easy walking tracks.
-On a fine day, take your picnic basket and rug down to the valley and enjoy this gem of the Blue Mountains with family and friends.
+Allow an hour to stroll the easy walking tracks, or take your picnic basket and rug down to the valley and enjoy this gem of the Blue Mountains with family and friends.
 Dogs are allowed on leads.
-Take photos from the lakeside to capture the stunning reflections, and if walking is a problem, they have an accessible lookout near the Lodge.
+Take photos from the lakeside to capture the stunning reflections, and enjoy the new fountain and cascade area.
+And if walking is a problem, there is an accessible lookout near the Lodge.

-The Gardens, with toilet facilities and parking, are off the Great Western Highway and within walking distance from the railway station.
-Entrance is by AUD5 donation per person.
-They depend on your generosity to maintain these Gardens.
+The Gardens are off the Great Western Highway and within walking distance from the railway station.
+Entrance is by AU$5.00 donation per person.
+The Gardens are managed entirely by Volunteers who depend on your generosity to maintain these Gardens.